PHRF Racing Page

 4. All boats will be handicapped using the average PHRF rating as published by U S Sailing with appropriate adjustments for Spinnaker, Non Spinnaker, or other equipment adjustments as set by the PHRF Rating Committee.

-6. Boats sailing non spinnaker with an over length whisker pole will be given an adjustment to thier base rating determined by the PYC PHRF Committee, with the exception of the Catalina 22, whose base rating assumes the class legal, over length pole.
+5. Boats sailing non spinnaker with an over length whisker pole will be given an adjustment to thier base rating determined by the PYC PHRF Committee, with the exception of boats whose base rating assumes a class legal, over length pole.

 11. Ties will be broken in the following manner.